nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Advanced filtering of your contacts: `advfilter`

 Filters contacts by tag values, with an operator.
-Format: `advfilter [t/TAG] [operator] [value]`
+Format: `advfilter [t\TAG] [operator] [value]`
 * Filters the contact list by tags values, comparing with the operator.
 * Available operators include: `=, !=, <, <=, >, >=`

 Examples:
-* `advfilter t/premium > 1000` would show all contacts that have the tag of premium, and a value of more than 1000 for that tag
+* `advfilter t\premium > 1000` would show all contacts that have the tag of premium, and a value of more than 1000 for that tag
-* `advfilter t/client != VIP` would show all contacts that have the tag of client, other than those with the value of VIP
+* `advfilter t\client != VIP` would show all contacts that have the tag of client, other than those with the value of VIP
-* `advfilter t/highPriority = Yes` would show all contacts that have the tag of highPriority and the value of Yes.
+* `advfilter t\highPriority = Yes` would show all contacts that have the tag of highPriority and the value of Yes.
-* `advfilter t/neighbours >= 5` would show all contacts that have the tag of neighbours and a value of 5 or greater.
+* `advfilter t\neighbours >= 5` would show all contacts that have the tag of neighbours and a value of 5 or greater.
   ![result for 'advfilter t/neighbours >= 5](images/advfilterEg.png)

 <box type="tip" seamless>